Typical food in Spain, flavors and Influences

 The Polvorón is a sweet cookie and buttery typical of the regions of Andalusia, Sevilla, Castilla Y León.
-Much appreciated at Christmas parties, it has a simple recipe made from wheat flour, almonds with shell, refined sugar, pork fat and cinnamon.
+It is much appreciated at Christmas parties; it has a simple recipe made from wheat flour, almonds with shell, refined sugar, pork fat, and cinnamon.
 But there are more elaborate preparations that take cherry, chocolate and grated coconut.

 5. Torrijas de Leche (French Toast)

 Food consumed at holy parties in Spain-French toast

 The French toasts are for the holy Parties, as it is for Christmas.
 The sweet has become a food suitable for recovering pregnant women and has a simple recipe – slices of sleeping bread empanadas with eggs, wine or milk and chips in the oil.
 If you prefer, you can cover the slices with sweet or cinnamon.

 Spanish people eat very late.
 Usually, they go to restaurants for lunch between 2:00 pm and 4:00 pm and for dinner not earlier than 9:00 pm.
 Restaurants, therefore, mostly open their kitchen at 9:00 pm and close at about 12: 00 am.
 Nevertheless, due to the vast number of tourists who are not used to eating late, many restaurants in Barcelona start to serve earlier, especially around Las Ramblas and the Barrí Gotic.